codex-storage/nim-codex/metrics/README.md

 Use either one of the presented methods (upload json, load from a url or copy paste the json into the text-box), to upload the `codex-grafana-dashboard.json` file.

-Finally, you'll be presented with a the following screen where you can change the name and the `UID` of the imported dashboard.
+Finally, you'll be presented with the following screen where you can change the name and the `UID` of the imported dashboard.
 This is only necessary if there is already a dashboard with the same name or `UID`.

 ![](./assets/imported.png)